He's at it again! Whitehorse man walking 500 km to raise money for anti-poverty group | CBC News

 Jackson is walking over 500 kilometres from Dawson City to Whitehorse to raise money for the Yukon Anti Poverty Coalition and its Whitehorse Connects program.

-Whitehorse Connects is an opportunity for those who are homeless, living in poverty or among the working poor to come together on a given day for a range of health and human services they may not otherwise access including haircuts, foot care, immunization, access to Internet and nursing care.
+Whitehorse Connects is an opportunity for all members of the public to come together on a given day for a range of health and human services they may not otherwise access including haircuts, foot care, immunization, access to Internet and nursing care.

 "I grew up poor," Jackson explains.
 "We didn't have very much growing up.
 I'll never forget that and it's really affected who I am and what I do so I can certainly relate."